Instrumental Variable Regression via Kernel Maximum Moment Loss: Preliminaries

-That is, instead of considering all measurable functions $h$ as instruments, we only restrict to functions that lie within a unit ball of the RKHS $\mathcal{H}_k$.
-The risk is then defined as a maximum value of the moment restriction with respect to this function class.
-The benefits of our formulation are two-fold.
+Instead of considering all measurable functions $h$ in \eqref{eq:umr} as instruments, we only restrict to functions that lie within a unit ball of the RKHS $\mathcal{H}_k$.
+The risk functional is then defined as a maximum value of the moment restriction with respect to this function class:

+The benefits of this formulation are two-fold.
 First, it is computationally intractable to learn $f$ from \eqref{eq:umr} using \emph{all} measurable functions as instruments.
 By restricting the function class to a unit ball of the RKHS, the problem becomes computationally tractable, as will be shown in Lemma \ref{lem:analytic-form} below.
 Second, this restriction still preserves the consistency of parameter estimated using $R_k(f)$.
-In some sense, the RKHS is a sufficient class of instruments for the nonlinear IV problem (cf. Theorem \ref{thm:orig_cond_m_res}).

-A crucial insight for our approach is that the population risk $R_k(f)$ has an analytic solution. \begin{lemma}[\citet{Muandet20:KCM}, Thm 3.3] Assume that $\ep[(Y-f(X))^2k(Z,Z)] < \infty$.
-Then, we have
+In other words, the RKHS is a sufficient class of instruments for the nonlinear IV problem (cf. Theorem \ref{thm:orig_cond_m_res}).
+A crucial insight for our approach is that the population risk $R_k(f)$ has an analytic solution. \begin{lemma}[\citep{Muandet20:KCM}, Theorem 3.3] Assume that $\ep[(Y-f(X))^2k(Z,Z)] < \infty$.
+Then, we have the following closed-form expression, where $(X',Y',Z')$ is an independent copy of $(X,Y,Z)$: